kelithius/projectduck/docker/README.md

 ### Basic Usage

 **Important:** ProjectDuck requires a `projects.json` configuration file.
 The container will fail to start without it.
+The application monitors this file for changes and updates configuration automatically.

 ```bash
 # Pull the image